e-dracheva/e-dracheva/README.md

 ### Hi there 👋
 My name's Kate.
 I'm an engineer with 7 years of experience in a large telecom company.
-My professional interest is ML and data analysis, I have been developing in this field for more than a year.
+My professional interest is ML and data analysis, I have been developing in this field for more than a year (from March 2022).

 - 🔭 I’m currently intrested in RecSys and Time Series Forecasting.
 - 🌱 I like to study.
 I'm in the process of getting a master's degree in AI.